wllmzhu/G-VUE/README.md

 - Abstract and Few-shot Reasoning.
 Download [Bongard-HOI](https://zenodo.org/record/7079175#.ZDUtL-ZBw7c).

 - Navigation.
-Refer to [setup readme](https://github.com/wllmzhu/G-VUE/tree/main/setup##environment-for-act:navigation-task) for details.
+Refer to [setup readme](https://github.com/wllmzhu/G-VUE/tree/main/setup#environment-for-actnavigation-task) for details.

 - Manipulation.
-Refer to [setup readme](https://github.com/wllmzhu/G-VUE/tree/main/setup##environment-for-act:manipulation-task) for details.
+Refer to [setup readme](https://github.com/wllmzhu/G-VUE/tree/main/setup#environment-for-actmanipulation-task) for details.

 ### Compilation
+- For the 9 tasks except ***Act***, just check and modify the path in `dataset.info` scope in task-specific *yaml* files in `configs/task/`.

+- For the two tasks in ***Act***, the path should be automatically aligned when setting up the environment.
+You can double-check `configs/r2r.yaml` and `configs/cliport.yaml`.

-- The datasets of the 9 tasks except ***Act*** are directly ready to use.
-Just modify the task-specific *yaml* files in `configs/task`.
-In particular, modify the paths in `dataset.info` scope in *yaml* to ensure validity.
-You can refer to the original path format to organize the data directory structure.
+- The original path in *yaml* files can serve as format prompt for you to organize the data directory structure.

 ## Visual Representations
 | Representation | Architecture | Pre-training mechanism | Data |